thebioengineer/camcorder/README.md

 ```

-Say you realize partly through, that you want to save your plots in a wider format.
-Through the `gg_resize_film()` function, any of the size settings can be reset going forward!
+If at any point, that you want to save your plots in a different format than what the recorder was initialized with this can be done through the `gg_resize_film()` function.
+This will set the size and dpi of all plots going forward.

 ```{r resize}